saamanthap/muelleri/find_heterozygosity.md

 				# all the daughters with genotypes are homoz
 				# at least five sons with a genotypes are heterozygous
 				print OUTFILE2 $columns[0],"\t",$columns[1],"\n";
+				#outfile 2 contains the positions where all daughters are homozygous and at leas 5 sons are heterozygous
 			}
 			#elsif(($switch2 == 1)&&($switch1 == 9)&&($num_daughters == $num_het_daughters)){
 				# all the sons with genotypes are homoz